Demographics of Hungary: Historical ethnic groups of Hungary

 The first Romani groups arrived in Hungary in the fifteenth century from Turkey.
 Nowadays, the real number of Roma in Hungary is a disputed question.

-In the 2001 census only 190 046 (2%) called themselves Roma, but experts and Roma organisations estimate that there are between 450,000 and 1,000,000 Roma living in Hungary.
-Since then, the size of the Roma population has increased rapidly.
+In the 2001 census only 190 046 (2%) called themselves Roma, but experts and Roma organisations estimate that there are between 450,000 and 1,000,000 Roma living in Hungary.The New York City Times: Roma make up an estimated 8 to 10 percent of Hungary's population Since then, the size of the Roma population has increased rapidly.
 Today every fifth or sixth newborn child belongs to the Roma minority.
 Based on current demographic trends, a 2006 estimate by Central European Management Intelligence claims that the proportion of the Roma population will double by 2050, putting the percentage of its Roma community at around 14-15% of the country's population.

 There are problems related to the Roma minority in Hungary, and the very subject is a heated and disputed topic.